ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

     -   The AudioMoth will store time in **UTC**.

-If you see a warning about fast clock drift, verify manually—this warning is often incorrect.
+If you see a warning about fast clock drift, verify the time on your AudioMoth manually - this warning is often incorrect.

 ## Pre-deployment Sanity Check / Test